Skip to next element

 Yes, THCA will show up on a drug test.
 Most drug tests look for metabolites of the compound in your system as your liver works to expel them.
 Since the liver breaks down THC and THCA into the same metabolite THC-COOH and may result in a failed drug test.

-Is THCA Flower legal?
+Is THCA Flower Legal?

 THCA flower that maintains less than 0.3% delta-9 THC is considered hemp and remains federally legal.
 Some states have laws surrounding THCA, and it may be considered illegal, regardless of its source.